 - a) Progression - i) Students are required to pass 100 credits at a given stage of a programme in order to progress to the subsequent stage.
-Where programmes have different requirements in terms of credits passed, this shall be agreed by the Academic Board or under delegated authority and shall be specified in the programme requirements. - ii) Any additional requirements for progression shall be stated in published programme requirements approved by the Validation and Approvals Committee of Academic Board. - iii) To be eligible to progress to the next stage of the programme following a year in industry, students will need to have met the necessary credit requirements. - iv) Boards of Examiners may permit Students the opportunity to retrieve failure whilst on year abroad/in industry.
-For eligibility to progress to the stage of the programme following the year abroad/in industry, that year must be passed satisfactorily (i.e. at least 100 credits attained). - v) Progression is no guarantee of achievement of the requirements for the final Award.
-Thus failed credits may need to be redeemed even if progression is allowed. - vi) The requirements for progression from foundation degree to an honours degree shall be as stated in the programme requirements approved by the Academic Board or under delegated authority, and will include at least 200 credits, 100 credits of which must be at level 5 or higher.
-Full details can be found in the Code of Practice on Programme and Module Assessment and Feedback. - vii) Credits from level 3 modules do not contribute to progression from stage 1 or above. - viii) Assessment performance at the end of the first semester of study of Level P (Level 3) is a very good indicator of capability.
-Students showing strong academic capability at this point are eligible to 'fast track' to the year 1 (level 4) of the relevant programme subject to meeting the following criteria.
-To progress on a 'fast track' from Level P to a relevant undergraduate degree programme after one semester of study, a student must have achieved a mark of 50 or more in each module taken in that semester and have gained a weighted mean mark of at least 60 from all modules taken in that semester. - ix) In addition to being eligible to 'fast track' to Year One of their programme based on the academic criteria above, students may also apply to transfer to Year one of another relevant programme.
+Where programmes have different requirements in terms of credits passed, this shall be agreed by the Academic Board or under delegated authority and shall be specified in the programme requirements.
+Progression with 100 credits is only permitted where all modules have been attempted and a mark of at least 15% has been awarded in each assessment.
+For HNC and HND courses only, progression can only be allowed once 105 credits are achieved. - ii) Any additional requirements for progression shall be stated in published programme requirements approved by the Validation and Approvals Committee of the Academic Board. - iii) To be eligible to progress to the next stage of the programme following a year in industry, students must meet the necessary credit requirements. - iv) The Boards of Examiners may permit students the opportunity to retrieve failure whilst on year abroad/in industry.
+For eligibility to progress to the next stage of the programme following the year abroad/in industry, that year must be passed satisfactorily (i.e. at least 100 credits attained or the necessary requirements for the course of study where these differ in the programme specification). - v) Progression is no guarantee of achievement of the requirements for the final Award.
+Thus, failed credits may need to be redeemed even if progression is allowed. - vi) The requirements for progression from a foundation degree to an honour's degree shall be as stated in the programme requirements approved by the Academic Board or under delegated authority, and will include at least 200 credits, 100 credits of which must be at level 5 or higher.
+Full details can be found in the Code of Practice on Programme and Module Assessment and Feedback. - vii) Credits from level 3 modules do not contribute to progression from stage 1 or above. - viii) Assessment performance at the end of the first semester of Level P (Level 3) is a very good indicator of capability.
+Students showing strong academic capability at this point are eligible to 'fast track' to Year 1 (level 4) of the relevant programme subject to meeting the following criteria.
+To progress on a 'fast track' from Level P to a relevant undergraduate degree programme after one semester of study, a student must have achieved a mark of 50 or more in each module taken in that semester and have gained a weighted mean mark of at least 60 from all modules taken in that semester.
+For apprenticeships, the bespoke nature of learning and previous recognised training may require consideration of a fast-track pathway.

+- ix) In addition to being eligible to 'fast track' to Year One of their programme based on the academic criteria above, students may also apply to transfer to Year 1 of another relevant programme.
 Applications for transfer to other programmes will be dealt with by the Admissions Unit.
-Whilst there is no automatic right of progression to other programmes, the Admissions Unit will deal sympathetically with such requests. - x) The Academic Board or a delegated authority may permit Students on relevant programmes to intermit their studies, normally between stages 2 and 3, in order to undertake an industrial placement.
+Whilst there is no automatic right of progression to other programmes, the Admissions Unit will deal sympathetically with such requests. - x) The Academic Board or a delegated authority may permit students on relevant programmes to intermit their studies, normally between stages 2 and 3, in order to undertake an industrial placement.
 The requirements relating to such placements shall be specified separately in programme requirements.